XDWiki/XDWiki.github.io/index.md

 ## Component 1

-Information about the component or plug-in along with basic examples and some markup/code
+Information about the component or plug-in along with basic examples and some markup/code.

+If you want to learn more about this component you can go here: [CSS Home](http://www.w3schools.com/css/)

 #### Example
 ```